LLNL/RAJAPerf/docs/sphinx/user_guide/build.rst

 code and build it.

 .. note:: * If you are in your local copy of the RAJA Performance Suite repo
-            and you switch to a different repo branch (e.g., you run the command ``git checkout <different branch name>``), you may need to run the command ``git submodule update`` to set the Git *submodule versions* to what is used by the new branch.
+            and you switch to a different branch (e.g., you run the command ``git checkout <different branch name>``), you may need to run the command ``git submodule update`` to set the Git *submodule versions* to what is used by the new branch.
 To see if this is